 Florentines also kept meticulous personal diaries.
 They noted details of their lives in what they called “books of the family” or “secret books”, and passed these accounts down through generations.
 This wealth of original records in Florence’s overflowing archives is one reason why so many historians come to the city to conduct research into the life, art, and politics of the 16th and 17th centuries.

 From archive to database, introducing the DECIMA revolution

-These extensive records were the starting point for the DECIMA Project.
+These extensive records were the starting point for DECIMA: the Data-Enhanced Census-Integrated Map App.
 We recognize that the history of a city and the lives of its citizens shape the urban space as much as they are contained within it.
 For this reason, combining census records with a highly accurate, geo-referenced map just made sense.

 DECIMA is an essential new historical GIS resource that allows historians to track developments in settlement and mobility over a period of intense economic and social development in Florentine history.